 “Question: if you were not raised Jewish (in any way shape or form), did you see Fiddler on the Roof at any point in your life?
 School productions count.
 I’m trying to see something here,” @oliviamdh asked her Twitter followers on Sunday morning.

-Only a few hours in and the post began to go viral.
-Olivia says she was trying to see if non-Jewish people were exposed to Fiddler in the same way Jewish people were.
+Just a few hours later, the post started to go viral.
+Olivia said she was trying to see if non-Jewish people were exposed to “Fiddler” in the same way Jewish people were.

 It appears the answer was a pretty resounding yes.

-The tweet elicited hundreds of replies, many are stories of non-Jews who have a unique connection to Fiddler on the Roof.
+The tweet elicited hundreds of replies.
+Many were stories of non-Jews who have a unique connection to the musical.